Foreign Reporter ‘Stunned’ To See How Much American Press Edits Donald Trump To Make Him Sound Coherent

 — Trump War Room (@TrumpWarRoom) September 19, 2019

-Lenore Taylor is not the first journalist to criticize Donald Trump’s rambling and often incoherent public statements.
+Lenore Taylor is not the first journalist to criticize Trump’s rambling and often incoherent public statements.
 The president is regularly criticized for statements that seem to make little sense on their face, including Trump’s response to a report that he pressed the Ukrainian president and its government to gather dirt on Joe Biden.
-As Vox noted, Trump’s response to the report was filled with contradictions and obvious falsehoods, including his claim that the whistleblower who first reported the threats — whose identify is unknown to Trump — was a partisan.
+As Vox noted, Trump’s response to the report was filled with contradictions and obvious falsehoods, including his claim that the whistle-blower who first reported the threats — whose identity is unknown to Trump — was a partisan.

 Delivered To Your INBOX